lhondareyte/firmwarehotplug/README.md

 Official M-AUDIO firmwares are available on most Linux distros.
 Unfortunately, it does not work with the ```fxload``` version of FreeBSD.
 This open source version solve the problem.

 ## Which version?
 There are two flavours of firmware: original and unified.
-Original version contains firmwares for Midiman 1x1 or 2x2 interfaces.
+Original version contains firmwares for Midiman 1x1 and 2x2 interfaces.
 The unified version contains one unique firmware that is known to support the following interfaces:
 ```
 * MidiSportUNO (Midiman) : operational (= 1x1)
 * MidiSport1x1 (Midiman) : operational
 * MidiSport2x2 (Midiman) : operational
 * USB-2-MIDI (Steinberg) : operational (= 2x2)
-* MidiSport4x4 (Midiman) : first two ports operational, no leds, work in progres
+* MidiSport4x4 (Midiman) : first two ports operational, no leds, work in progress
-s
 * MidiSport8x8 (Midiman) : unknown, perhaps like 4x4
 ```
 Original version is recommended by the authors.